hwanheelee1993/UMIC/README.md

 # UMIC
-This repository provides an unferenced image captioning metric from our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf). <br> Here, we provide the code to compute UMIC.
+This repository provides an implementation for the unferenced image captioning metric presented in our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf).

 <h2> Usage </h2>

-In summary, there are three things you need to do for running the code. <br>
+There are 3 steps for running the code:
-First, you need to download the pretrained checkpoint (about 220MB) of UMIC. <br>
+1. Download the pretrained checkpoint (about 220MB) of UMIC.
-Second, download the pre-computed visual features(img_db) for the dataset you want to compute the score. <br>
+2. Download the pre-computed visual features(img_db) for the dataset you want to compute the score.
-Finally, run the preprocess code for your candidate captions to make textual features(txt_db). <br>
+3. Run the preprocess code for your candidate captions to make textual features(txt_db).

-Then you can easily compute the scores for your image-caption pairs using the "compute_score.py".
+Then you can easily compute the scores for your image-caption pairs using the `compute_score.py`.

 <h3> 1.
 Install Prerequisites </h3>

-Create a python 3.6 environment and then install the requirements.
+Create a Python 3.6 environment and then install the requirements from `requirements.txt`:

-Install packages using "requirements.txt"

 ```
 conda create -name umic python=3.6